-Wilpattu is located north of Colombo close to the city of Anuradhapura.
-The park is famous for the tanks (rainwater reservoirs) that are all around the area and are the lifeline of the birds in the park.
-It’s believed that ancient Sinhalese royalty used to live in the area thousands of years ago.
-Wilpattu was named a national park in 1938 and nowadays is full of wildlife safari visitors.
-Visitors can visit for the day or stay overnight in a tented camp.
+Wilpattu sits north of Colombo close to the city of Anuradhapura.
+The park is famous for the tanks (rainwater reservoirs) that act as a lifeline for the resident birdlife.
+It’s believed that Sinhalese royalty used to live in the area thousands of years ago, but it’s now full of wildlife safari visitors.
+Wilpattu was named a national park in 1938 and you can go for the day or stay overnight in a tented camp.

-The Sinharaja Forest Reserve has been a national park since 1978 and also a UNESCO World Heritage Site.
+The Sinharaja Forest Reserve has been a national park since 1978 and is also a Unesco World Heritage Site.
 Sinharaja is the last area on the island with primary tropical rainforest.
-The Sinharaja Forest Reserve is home to 50% of all of Sri Lanka’s endemic species of mammals and butterflies.
-There is also many of the islands native reptiles and insects.
-Not to mention a lot of rare amphibians.
+It is home to 50 percent of all of Sri Lanka’s endemic species of mammals and butterflies.
+There is also many native reptiles, insects and rare amphibians.

-Pigeon Island is one of the only two marine national parks and a paradise for scuba divers.
-Two kilometres off the coast of Trincomalee on the east coast are two islands ruled by thousands of rock pigeons.
-The last of the preserved coral reefs are around the double island terrain of Pigeon Island.
-The islands were named a sanctuary in 1963 and then updated to national park status in 2003.
-The best time of the year to visit Pigeon Island is between April and September.
+Pigeon Island is one of only two national marine parks in Sri Lanka and a paradise for scuba divers.
+It’s actually formed of two islands, the larger of which is wrapped by coral reefs.
+The area gained sanctuary status in 1963, before begin updated to a national park in 2003.
+The best time of year to visit is between April and September.